 Ar ~ bor ~ ist (-ist) n.
-An Arborist is a professional who is trained in the art and science of planting, caring for, and maintaning trees and other woody plants.
+An Arborist is a professional who is trained in the art and science of planting, caring for, and maintaining trees and other woody plants.

 The title “ARBORIST” refers to a person who has gained the technical competence to correctly and efficiently care for trees and other woody plants.
 Arborists are generally called upon to evaluate the condition of trees, make recommendations for their care, and then provide services needed such as pruning, fertilization, and insect and disease control.
 Above all, the arborist is a highly qualified professional who recognizes his or her responsibility to maintain the considerable value trees can add to life and property.

-- TREE REMOVAL - Arborists can help determine whether or not a tree should be removed, though usually this is a last resort.
+2.)
+TREE REMOVAL – Arborists can help determine whether or not a tree should be removed, though usually, this is the last resort.
 Arborists have the skills and equipment to safely and efficiently remove trees.
 Tree removal is dangerous and should be done by a tree care professional.

-- PLANTING - Planting the right tree in the right place is important for the long term health of the tree.
+4.)
+PLANTING – Planting the right tree in the right place is important for the long-term health of the tree.
 Arborists can recommend the appropriate tree for the desired location and assist in proper planting.

 There are many other services that arborists provide when necessary such as fertilization, insect control, cabling, aeration, and lightning protection.
 Consulting with an arborist and establishing a plant health care plan will help determine when these services are necessary.